The Solicitors Qualifying Examination (SQE)

 The SRA have long been concerned about the way in which individuals are currently prepared for solicitor practice.
 They argue that current methods employed by educational institutions to educate and examine (on courses such as the qualifying LLB Law Degree, LPC and the GDL) are inconsistent and difficult to monitor.
 As a result, the SRA suggested that one standardised exam (the SQE) be implemented across the board in an attempt to bring uniformity to the way in which individuals are examined going forward.
 The SRA issued two consultations on this issue, the last one being ‘A New Route to Qualification: The Solicitors Qualification Examination’, which was published in October 2016.
 This consultation closed on 9th January 2017, the results are in and the SRA has announced that the proposed SQE will in fact be implemented.

 What Will the SQE Involve?

-The precise details of the SQE are yet to be finalised, but at this stage, it is envisaged that the SQE will be divided into two parts:
+The precise details of the SQE have recently been released and will be split into two parts:

-- The first part will test a candidate’s ability to use and apply legal knowledge; and
+- The first part (SQE 1) will test a candidate’s ability to use and apply legal knowledge; and

-- The second part will test legal skills.
+- The second part (SQE 2) will test legal skills.

 SQE Part One